 Alissa worked as a systems engineering intern on the INFIRNO® team during the design phase.
 Getting that real-world, practical experience helped her gain fundamental skills and ultimately find a future with the Fortune 100 company, where today she is employed as a full-time systems engineer.

-“Our success – and our nation’s technological advantage – depends on a constant supply of highly trained, highly capable technical talent.” –Frank St. John, Vice President, Lockheed Martin
+“Our success – and our nation’s technological advantage – depends on a constant supply of highly trained, highly capable technical talent.” –Frank St. John, Executive Vice President of Lockheed Martin Missiles and Fire Control

 To maintain that standard of talent excellence, Florida colleges and universities are committed to collaborating with companies to ensure that STEM programs and high-tech curriculums are relevant to industry needs and remain on the cutting edge of innovation.

-“The schools we recruit from in Florida have robust and diverse populations in majors that are of interest to Lockheed Martin.” –Frank St. John, Vice President, Lockheed Martin
+“The schools we recruit from in Florida have robust and diverse populations in majors that are of interest to Lockheed Martin.” –Frank St. John, Executive Vice President of Lockheed Martin Missiles and Fire Control

 Alissa credits her Florida education with not only helping her get her dream job, but equipping her with valuable knowledge and expertise she can draw on throughout her career.